Conference Tours

 40

-Start your day with a guided tour of the Maramba Tea Factory, where you’ll witness the transformation of fresh tea leaves into black CTC (crush, tear, curl) tea.
-Walk through the processing floors, learn about the stages of production, and end with a tea tasting session.
-Discover the delicate art of tea appreciation as you sample different grades and flavor profiles of Kenya’s renowned teas.
+Start your day with a guided tour of the Maramba Tea Factory, where you’ll witness the transformation of fresh green leaves into Kenya’s signature black CTC (crush, tear, curl) tea.
+Walk through the processing floors, discover the intricate stages of production, and conclude with a curated tea tasting.
+Learn the delicate art of tea appreciation as you sample different grades and flavor profiles of Kenya’s world-renowned teas.

-Afterward, head to the lush Limuru countryside for a relaxing afternoon at Brown’s Cheese Factory & Farm.
-Begin with a farm-fresh welcome snack before touring the cheese caves and learning the craft behind 8–10 artisanal cheeses.
-Then indulge in a cheese tasting paired with homemade crackers, chutneys, and house wines.
-The experience concludes with a wholesome seasonal lunch served in the peaceful, scenic setting of the farm.
+Next, continue to the rolling hills of Limuru for a relaxing afternoon at Brown’s Cheese Factory & Farm.
+Begin with a farm-fresh welcome snack before touring the cheese caves and uncovering the craft behind 8–10 varieties of artisanal cheese.
+Then, indulge in a guided tasting paired with homemade crackers, chutneys, and house wines.
+Your visit concludes with a wholesome seasonal lunch, served in the serene, picturesque setting of the farm.

-After lunch we are getting up close with the tallest animals.
-Just a short drive from Nairobi, the Giraffe Centre gives visitors a rare chance to interact with endangered Rothschild’s giraffes.
-Founded by the African Fund for Endangered Wildlife, the centre combines wildlife education with a hands-on experience perfect for all ages.
+In the afternoon, trade countryside calm for a touch of wildlife magic.
+Just outside Nairobi, the Giraffe Centre offers a rare opportunity to come face-to-face with the endangered Rothschild’s giraffe.
+Founded by the African Fund for Endangered Wildlife, the centre blends conservation education with a hands-on encounter—an unforgettable experience for visitors of all ages.

 Tour 3: Kapiti Research Station and KALRO Katumani